Building & Zoning Division

 How to Obtain a Commercial Permit

-A frequently asked questions at the Building and Zoning Department is how to obtain a commercial permit.
+A frequently asked question at the Building and Zoning Department is how to obtain a commercial permit.
 The checklist below provides the necessary steps that need to be taken and contact information to streamline the process.

 Official Benchmark Data